-We expect to receive net proceeds from this offering of approximately \$\frac{1}{2}\$ million from the sale of 6,000,000 common units offered by this prospectus supplement, including our general partner's proportionate capital contribution, after underwriting discounts but before deducting estimated offering expenses.
+We expect to receive net proceeds from this offering of approximately \$\) million from the sale of 5,250,000 common units offered by this prospectus supplement, including our general partner's proportionate capital contribution, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering, including any net proceeds from the underwriters' exercise of their option to purchase additional common units, for general partnership purposes, which may include reducing borrowings under our senior secured credit facility and redeeming or repurchasing some of our outstanding notes.
-Affiliates of certain underwriters are lenders under our senior secured credit facility, and accordingly, will receive a substantial portion of the proceeds from this offering pursuant to the repayment of borrowings under such facility.
-Please read "Use of Proceeds" and "Underwriting."
+Please read "Use of Proceeds."